aidanhbui/JetAidan/README.md

-# JetXoom Autonomous AI Car
+# "JetXoom" Autonomous AI Car
 Goal: Train a fully autonomous, AI-powered JetRacer style project built on NVIDIA Jetson Nano using the JetCard image.
 This project includes model training for self-driving behavior, real-time control, and a custom-built **fault detection module** to monitor sensor and hardware reliability.
 Designed as a personal summer project and portfolio piece for internship applications.

 ## Project Goals